-If a Wilmot patient agrees to a telemedicine visit, they provide Wilmot with a phone number for the doctor to call at the appointment time.
+For telephone visits, you will provide a phone number for the doctor to call at the appointment time.
 The oncology team provides a time range when the physician will call.
 Providers are expected to make at least two attempts to reach the patient by phone.
 If your provider is unable to reach you, we will need to reschedule your visit.

 What happens in a telemedicine visit?

-A telemedicine appointment is similar to an in-person visit.
+A video telemedicine appointment is similar to an in-person visit.
 Your oncology team may ask to check you physically – for example, to examine a skin rash or to observe how you walk.
-During the conversation with the patient, the doctor takes notes just like they would during an in-person visit, and these notes will be shared on MyChart.
+During the conversation with the patient, the doctor takes notes just like they would during an in-person visit, and these notes will be shared with you on MyChart.
 Patients will also receive an after-visit summary through MyChart or by mail if they don’t use MyChart.

 Please note: Other departments within the University of Rochester Medical Center may be using telemedicine in different ways.
 The Wilmot staff will make every attempt to provide clear instructions, and patients are encouraged to ask questions.
-Also, as the concerns around COVID-19 change, telemedicine plans may shift as well.
+Also, as the concerns around COVID-19 change, the process for telemedicine appointments may change as well.

 Global Administrator |